Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

-According to the theory of reheating, \cite{31, 32}, was based on the concept of single-body decays, the inflaton field is a collection of scalar particles each with a finite probability of decaying.
-Such decays can be treated by coupling $\phi$, to other scalar or fermion fields through terms in the Lagrangian.
-We assume the inflaton field is coupled with a matter scalar filed as $K \varphi \psi^2$ .
-Here $\psi$ is matter scalar field.
+According to the theory of reheating \cite{31, 32}, which was based on the concept of single-body decays, the inflaton field is a collection of scalar particles each with a finite probability of decaying.
+Such decays can be treated by coupling $\phi$ to other scalar or fermion fields through terms in the Lagrangian.
+We assume the inflaton field is coupled with a matter scalar field as $K \varphi \psi^2$ .
+Here $\psi$ is a matter scalar field.
 Since the homogeneous part of the inflaton is very large at the end of inflation it behaves like a classical field.
-So that inflaton treat as a classical external force and acting on the quantum fields $\psi$.
+So the inflaton is treated as a classical external force and acting on the quantum fields $\psi$.
 The explicit expression of the decay width of the scalar field can be represented as \cite{33}

-where $\alpha_{\phi}$ and $m_{\phi}$ are the coupling constant and the mass of inflation respectively.
-T is the decaying temperature and it can be related to the matter density, $\rho_m$ as
+where $\alpha_{\phi}$ and $m_{\phi}$ are the coupling constant and the mass of inflation, respectively.
+T is the decaying temperature and it can be related to the matter density, $\rho_m$, as

 where $\sigma$ is a constant.
-For radiation dominant, $\rho_m = \pi^2T^4/15$, $\sigma = \pi^2/15$, and for matter-dominated universe, the relation between $\rho_m$ and $T$ can also be written down explicitly.
-The scalar field is negligible small in the matter-dominated phase and in the non-relativistic matter domination era $T \leq1$eV.
-This is far smaller than the minimum bound obtained for $m_{\phi}$ especially in our model which the scalar field is coupled to mater and then the mass of scalar field is depend on local matter.
-Hence, in the non-relativistic phases of matter evolution the decay rate is simply$ \Gamma = \alpha_{\phi} m_{\phi}$.\\ In order to obtain abetter insight, we need to know the numerical values of the model parameters.
-Follow to the above mention the order of magnitude of $\alpha_{\phi} m_{\phi}$ is about the order of magnitude of the decay width, which is the reciprocal of the characteristic timescale of reheating.
+For a radiation dominant, $\rho_m = \pi^2T^4/15$, $\sigma = \pi^2/15$, and for a matter-dominated Universe, the relation between $\rho_m$ and $T$ can also be written down explicitly.
+The scalar field is negligibly small in the matter-dominated phase and in the nonrelativistic matter domination era $T \leq1$eV.
+This is far smaller than the minimum bound obtained for $m_{\phi}$ especially in our model in which the scalar field is coupled to matter and so the mass of the scalar field is dependent on local matter.
+Hence, in the nonrelativistic phases of matter evolution the decay rate is simply$ \Gamma = \alpha_{\phi} m_{\phi}$.\\ In order to obtain better insight, we need to know the numerical values of the model parameters.
+As mentioned above, the order of magnitude of $\alpha_{\phi} m_{\phi}$ is about the order of magnitude of the decay width, which is the reciprocal of the characteristic time scale of reheating.
 The inflationary era ends, and reheating can start at the earliest at around $t = 10^{-32}$ s, while the hot big bang commences at around $t = 10^{-18}$ s \cite{18, 19}.
-The reheating process should complete before the hot big bang to restore the BBN.
-Therefore $10^{18} {\rm s^{-1}} \leq \Gamma \leq 10^{32}{\rm s}^{-1}$ and this require that
+The reheating process should be complete before the hot big bang to restore the big bang Nuvleosynthesis.
+Therefore $10^{18} {\rm s^{-1}} \leq \Gamma \leq 10^{32}{\rm s}^{-1}$ and this requires that